The Best Books on Getting Published: Learn How to Score a Publishing Deal

 With very few exceptions, getting a publishing deal with a Big 5 imprint requires an author (through a literary agent) to submit a query and, if invited, a formal proposal and/or manuscript.
 Getting an agent typically requires a query and a proposal, as well.

 Every bit of writing has to be excellent.
-Your manuscript has to be a fit for that publisher.
+Your manuscript has to be a good fit for that publisher.
 And it needs to be pitched at the right place and at the right time (which might be beyond your control or knowledge).

 Not only that, but you often need a large following, credibility, and a solid plan for marketing the book.